sourmash-bio/sourmash/doc/tutorial-lemonade.md

 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR885/005/SRR8859675/SRR8859675_2.fastq.gz
 ```

-Now we're going to prepare the metagenome for use with sourmash by converting it into a _signature files_ containing _sketches_ of the k-mers in the metagenome.
+Now we're going to prepare the metagenome for use with sourmash by converting it into a _signature file_ containing _sketches_ of the k-mers in the metagenome.
 This is the step that "shreds" all of the reads into k-mers of size 31, and then does further data reduction by [sketching](https://en.wikipedia.org/wiki/Streaming_algorithm) the resulting k-mers.

 To build a signature file, we run `sourmash sketch dna` like so:
 ```